 The grinder was mounted to a piece of plywood. the grinding wheel had been replaced with a pulley.
 The idea was to stand on the plywood and step on the lever that operated the grinder so that it would spin the pulley.
 The chain for the chain-fall would fit through the pulley assembly.

 Bill had asked the person that gave him this special tool what happens when the chain snags.
 They said, that’s when you need the extra weight.
 They explained to Bill that when two people are standing on the plywood, they will be able to overpower the grinder so that it can’t pull itself out from under them.
 If there isn’t enough weight on the plywood, then if the chain snags, the special tool will slide across the floor and attempt to climb up to the top of the chain-fall until someone lets off of the lever that operates the grinder.

 So.
 I was the extra weight.
 Not that I was all that big at the time.

 Anyway.
-The next thing I knew, I was standing on the plywood, and Bill was operating the large grinder with his foot and we were lifting the large cylinder off of the ground.
-Before long we had it at least a foot up.
+The next thing I knew, I was standing on the plywood, and Bill was operating the large grinder with his foot, and we were lifting the large cylinder off of the ground.
+Before long we had it at least a foot off the ground.
 Bill had put some stops under the cylinder in case we had to set it down for some reason, it wouldn’t have to go all the way to the ground.

 The chain had flown back and slapped me across the face, sending my hardhat flying and shattering my safety glasses.
 I ended up on my back about 5 feet from where I had been standing.
 Bill rushed to my side to check if I was all right.
 I checked myself out and decided that I was going to be all right.